vestrel00/contacts-android/docs/entities/about-contact-lookup-key.md

 1. View a contact's details.
 2. Create a shortcut to it in the home screen (launcher).
    - This shortcut uses the Contact lookup key (not the ID) to form a lookup URI.
-3. Change the RawContact's Account.
+3. Associate the local RawContact's Account.
 4. Tap the shortcut in the home screen (launcher).

 Both Contacts apps will say that the Contact no longer exist or has been removed.
 This is not a bug.